Jambro2/Many-Glacier-Trails/README.md

 *Contour lines appearing at 1:7500*

 **Step 5:** Customizing Layers and adding Symbology

 I saved this step for the end.
 It can be fun putting the finishing touches on your map.
-Choosing a SVG image for differnet layers and the font size and colors for labels will help make the map easier to read and visually pleasing.
+Choosing a SVG image for different layers and the font size and colors for labels will help make the map easier to read and hopefully visually pleasing.

 ![Scenic Viewpoints](Images/symbology_viewpts.png)
 *Example of editing the layer for Scenic Viewpoints by adding SVG image of camera*